-Polish-born British violinist Ida Haendel passed away in Miami, Florida on 30 June, aged ninety-one.
+Polish-born British violinist Ida Haendel passed away in Miami, Florida on 30 June or 1 July, aged ninety-one.

 British organist Jane Parker-Smith died in London on 24 June, aged seventy.
 Born in Northampton on 20 May 1950, she studied organ with Nicolas Kynaston and Jean Langlais.
 She made her London debut at twenty on the organ of Westminster Cathedral and played at the BBC Proms two years later.
 As a concerto soloist and recitalist she appeared at major venues and festivals internationally, recorded a wide range of solo repertoire, worked with leading orchestras and conductors such as Matthias Bamert, Serge Baudo, Carl Davis, Vernon Handley, Richard Hickox and Simon Rattle, and appeared on German, Swiss and British television.